Julynx/dbloat/README.md

 <br>

 ## Disclaimer
-The packages included for removal with this script have been deemed by the community to be **SAFE TO REMOVE**.
+The packages included for removal with this script have been deemed **SAFE TO REMOVE** by the community.

 Still, keep in mind that removing system apps with ADB using this script or with other methods **may lead to data loss** and **render your device unbootable** if done incorrectly.